graphopedia-xyz/graphopedia/marimekko-chart/index.md

 ## Alternatives

-[*Stacked bar chart*](/bar-chart) uses bar length to represent values for a category.
+1. [*Stacked bar chart*](/bar-chart) uses bar length to represent values for a category.
 In a stacked bar chart, each category contains multiple values.
+2. [*Proportional area chart*](/proportional-area-chart) uses proportionally sized shapes without the axes to represent one variable.
+A Marimekko chart can be redesigned as a series of proportional area charts when the data set is small.

 ## Sources
 [^wilkinson]: [Wilkinson, L. (2005), The Grammar of Graphics(2nd ed.).
 Statistics and Computing, New York: Springer. p.
 342 ](https://cds.cern.ch/record/1250322/files/9780387245447_TOC.pdf)